score-p/scorep_plugin_x86_energy/README.md

-#Score-P power and energy event plugin counter
+# Score-P power and energy event plugin counter

-This is the Score-P power and energy event plugin counter for Intel Sandybridge and AMD Bulldozer.
+This is the Score-P power and energy event plugin counter for Intel Sandy Bridge and AMD Bulldozer.
 The plugin supports reading `msr` registers directly or through the `x86_adapt` library.

-##Compilation and Installation
+## Compilation and Installation

-###Prerequisites
+### Prerequisites

 To compile this plugin, you need: